 Rent the whole site out to a local business

-Providing that you’ve chosen a domain name that is universally suitable for a lot of businesses, there should be plenty of people interested in paying for your ranked site.
+Providing that you’ve chosen a domain name that is universally suitable for many businesses, there should be plenty of people interested in paying for your ranked site.

-Once you find a business owner willing to rent your site, you can touch it up with some of their brandings and then leave it in their hands.
+Once you find a business owner willing to rent your site, you can touch it up with some of their brandings and leave it in their hands.

 It will still be your responsibility as the site owner to maintain the rankings of the site pages, but since this is on a local SEO level, this shouldn’t be too difficult to do.

 Sell the website

-If you are interested in selling your rank and lease site in the future, then we’d always recommend renting it out for a while first.
-This will let the site mature and really start to build established leads.
+If you are interested in selling your rank and lease site in the future, we’d recommend renting it out first.
+This will let the site mature and start to build established leads.

 Pay per lead